iabounaaj/WiiConvert/README.md

     RMCE01.wbfs
 ```

-RVZ2WBFS creates this structure automatically.
+WiiConvert creates this structure automatically.
 The game title and ID are read from the disc image, with correct display names sourced from the bundled WiiTDB database.

 ## Usage